faizakram/Spring-Boot-Zuul-Proxy/README.md

 # Spring-Boot-Zuul-Proxy

-# First You need to start app-eureka-service then other.
+# First you need to start app-eureka-service then other.